modus77/aggy/README.md

 5. **Real-World Applications and Products**
    - **NFT Collections**: Exclusive digital art and collectibles.
    - **Merchandise and Collectibles**: AGGY-themed products for fans.

+## How ICP Technology Will Be Used
+- **Deployment on ICP**: AGGY Meme Coin is deployed on the Internet Computer (IC) blockchain.
+- **Secure Transactions**: IC will be used for secure and safe transactions.
+- **Staking and Farming**: IC supports staking, farming, and other DeFi activities.
+- **Future Products**: All future decentralized AGGY ecosystem products will be built on the IC blockchain.

 ## Tokenomics
 - **Token Name**: AGGY Meme Coin